Amrr-Maherr/Amrr-Maherr/README.md

 I recently completed a **Front-End Development Diploma** from **SEF Academy**, where I ranked **13th in my class with a score of 96%**.
 This experience enhanced my skills in building responsive and dynamic web applications.

+I am currently interning at **The Fourth Pyramid Company** where I continue to apply and improve my web development skills.

 I'm focused on building effective web solutions using **HTML**, **CSS**, **Bootstrap**, **JavaScript**, and **React**.
 I'm always open to new opportunities and collaborations.

 - 👋 [GitHub Profile](https://github.com/Amrr-Maherr)